top of page

 The VA maintains any grass and planting in each front garden but the trees and any built/hard surfaces/drains etc are the responsibility of the homeowner.

 The contractors are called Acacia and they have carried out the gardening at The Village for many years.
-They are managed by the VA and Hazelvine.
+They are managed by the VA and Anthem Management.

 Email : VillageWarden@gmail.com / Phone 01883 770611